University of Portland Visa Sponsorship Jobs USA

 Does University of Portland sponsor H-1B visas?

-Based on available sponsorship data, University of Portland does not have a strong track record with H-1B petitions.
+Based on available sponsorship data, University of Portland does not have a strong track record with H-1B visa petitions.
 Their sponsorship activity is more concentrated in E-3 visas for Australian nationals and TN visas for Canadian and Mexican citizens, as well as F-1 OPT and CPT for current international students.
-If you need H-1B sponsorship specifically, it is worth confirming directly with their HR or international office before applying.
+If you need H-1B visa sponsorship specifically, it is worth confirming directly with their HR or international office before applying.

 Which visa types does University of Portland sponsor?